 13. Mercury can also be emitted by a number of industrial-scale activities where it is a contaminant in feedstock materials or a by-product of production.
 Examples include coal burning (in power plants and industrial boilers), non-ferrous metal smelting and roasting, cement clinker production and waste incineration.
 Most of this mercury can be captured through pollution control measures; however, this in turn produces mercury-contaminated solid and liquid wastes that need to be managed safely.
-Mismanagement of waste, particularly waste water, can result in releases of mercury to water, land and soil. -Industrial-scale mining activities, particularly where the ore has a high mercury content, can also result in releases of mercury to air, land and water systems, while the mine tailings may be heavily contaminated with mercury.
+Mismanagement of waste, particularly waste water, can result in releases of mercury to water, land and soil.
+Industrial-scale mining activities, particularly where the ore has a high mercury content, and oil and gas development, can also result in releases of mercury to air, land and water systems, while the mine tailings may be heavily contaminated with mercury.
+Mercury can also be released to the environment from its use in religious/cultural activities.